Massachusetts Payroll Tax Registration

 Add the Employer Account Number and Unemployment Insurance tax rate (or reimbursable status) to your payroll software provider.

-Massachusetts Paid Family and Medical Leave Setup for LLC, LLP, Corporation
+Massachusetts Withholding Tax Setup for LLP, LLC, Corporation

 Massachusetts's Payroll Registration Agencies